Enhancing Security in Multi-Robot Systems through Co-Observation Planning, Reachability Analysis, and Network Flow: Secured Multi-robot trajectory planning

+In this section, we define \emph{ellipsoidal reachability regions} with respect to a pair of locations along a trajectory.
+We then use the ellipsoids to introduce various reachability constraints with respect to other geometric entities, such as points, lines, line segments, and polygons.
+These constraints, combined with the co-observation constraint~\ref{constraint:coobservation}, form the basis of the secured ADMM planning is presented in \cref{chapter:ADMM review}.

+\begin{definition} Consider a robot $i$ starting from $q_{1}$ at time $t_1$ and reaching $q_{2}$ at time $t_2$.
+The \emph{reachability region} between $t_1$ and $t_2$ is defined as the set of points $q'$ in the free configuration space for which there exists a kinematically feasible trajectory containing $q'$. \end{definition}

+For simplicity, in this paper we consider only a maximum velocity constraint $v_{max}$; the reachability region for $q'$ can then be over-approximated by the following (the over-approximation is obtained by neglecting physical obstacles):· \begin{definition} The \emph{reachability ellipsoid $\cE$} is defined as the region $\mathcal{E}(q_1,q_2,t_{1},t_{2})=\{\tilde{q}\in\mathbb{R}^n: d(q_1,\tilde{q})+d(\tilde{q},q_2)<2a\}$, where $a=\frac{v_{max}}{2}(t_2-t_1)$, and $d(\cdot,\cdot)$ denotes the Euclidean distance between two points. \end{definition} This region is an ellipsoid because it represents the set of points $q'$ whose sum of distances two \emph{foci} $q_1$ and $q_2$ is less than $2a$, where $a$ is the major radius of the ellipsoid.

-Expanding upon the concept of \emph{co-observation} and \emph{reachability}, \Cref{def:secured-plan} can be written as, \begin{remark} A multi-robot trajectory is secured against plan-deviation attacks if there exist a co-observation plan such that the reachability region between each consecutive co-observation does not intersect with any forbidden regions. \end{remark}
+The condition that a reachability ellipsoid $\cE(q_1,q_2)$ does not intersect with any forbidden region is sufficient to secure the trajectory of the robot between $q_1$ and $q_2$ according to \cref{def:secured-plan}: any deviation to a point $p_o$ outside $\cE(q_1,q_2)$ will cause the robot to miss a potential observation at $p_2$, $t_2$. \cref{def:secured-plan} can then be restated as follows: \begin{definition} A multi-robot trajectory is secured against plan-deviation attacks if there exists a co-observation plan such that the reachability region between each consecutive co-observation does not intersect with any forbidden regions. \end{definition}